H-Nought/site/content/contact/index.md

 {{< /rawhtml >}}

-You could also track our talks and other oss activites on [github project page](https://github.com/orgs/HNought/teams/core/projects)
+You could also track our talks and other oss activites on [github project page](https://github.com/orgs/HNought/teams/core/projects) .

+Follow our material on [youtube channel](https://www.youtube.com/channel/UC8XdkiTV21fA_-jIpXz_Gww?view_as=subscriber)